veo-labs/openveo-plugin-generator/docs/tutorial.md

 EntityProvider expects, as second parameter, the name of the database collection to use for your entity.
 A best practice is to prefix the collection by the name of the plugin.

+---

+# PUBLIC PAGES

-# Create a public page to display a book
+## Create a public page to display a book

 Let's pretend we want to add a public page to display information about a book.